This picanha is tender and juicy and so full of flavor. Try this recipe out for your next Brazilian date night in or Sunday BBQ.

 However you decide to cook it make sure you follow these simple tips below.

 - Let the meat sit out at room temperature for 30 minutes.

 - Pat the meat dry and then rub with oil.

 - Lightly score the fat cap.

 - Season generously with coarse salt or my favorite Arisco seasoning.

 - Let the meat rest for at least 10 minutes before slicing into it.

 This is my favorite seasoning to use for picanha.
 My friend who is from Brazil used this and it’s delicious.
 You can find it in a couple of different flavors like spicy or garlic.
 It’s by far my favorite.
-I put a link below.
+Here is the link!